Derrick-Majani/Derrick-Majani/README.md

 # PROFESSIONAL SUMMARY
 A reliable and experienced Data Scientist, Artificial Intelligence Business Leader with over 6 years of experience executing data-driven solutions to increase efficiency, accuracy, to complex business problems.
-I have experience in leading effective teams in all areas of Audit and applying audit techniques and procedures to analyze financial information and provide assurance services on Information Systems.

 Worked on captivating data science projects and Audit assurance engagements with extensive experience in domains like; Hospitality, Banking, HR Analytics, Retail, Finance, Tea Industry, Risk Management, Information Systems and Others.